Come closer, dear reader.

 A Newberry Award winning fantasy book for children written by Kate DiCamillo.
 The book itself is split into four separate stories: "A Mouse Is Born," "Chiaroscuro," "Gor!
 The Tale of Miggery Sow," and "Recalled to the Light."
 The first three introduce the three threads of the plot and then they are all brought together in the final story.

-- Chiaroscuro: A rat born innocent among the evil rats of the dungeon.
+- Chiaroscuro: Or Roscuro, a rat born innocent among the evil rats of the dungeon.
 An encounter with a jailer led to his whiskers being singed off.
 This event led to his desire for light and goodness, eventually leading him to leave the dungeons and explore the world above.
-Unfortunately, after some misunderstandings he's effectively banished back to the dungeon and for this he craves revenge.
+Unfortunately, he falls into the Queen's bowl of soup, leading to her death.
+Roscuro is effectively banished back to the dungeon, and for this he craves revenge.

 - Recalled to the Light: Here things come to a head, as Chiaroscuro manipulates the mentally unstable Mig into doing his bidding and Despereaux is able to come into his own as the hero of his very own fairy tale.

 Tropes for both the book and the film: